 Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?

-Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
 The Company has not designated an index as a reference benchmark to determine its alignment with the environmental characteristics that it promotes.